Epic-Eric/Epic-Eric/README.md

 ## 🎸 Hobbies
-Playing [chess](https://www.chess.com/member/bonbon007), ultimate frisbee, and guitar!
+Playing [chess](https://www.chess.com/member/bonbon007), ultimate frisbee, and guitar

 <!--
 **Epic-Eric/Epic-Eric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.